dbwebb-se/mvc/example/symfony-doctrine/README_mariadb_production.md

 Now you can move on to set up the database.

-Do create the database.
+Do create the database and the schema.
+We use the option `--if-not-exists` since the database will already exist at the student server.

 ```
-bin/console doctrine:database:create
+bin/console doctrine:database:create --if-not-exists
 ```

-Prepare and execute the first migration that creates the database tables.
+Execute the existing migration, the one you created on your local development server which creates the database tables.

 ```
-bin/console make:migration
 bin/console doctrine:migrations:migrate
 ```